AlexGustafsson/word-frequencies/README.md

 2. bigrams - roughly 1 600 000 unique bigrams.
 3. trigrams - roughly 2 150 650 unique trigrams.

+Note: Due to the nature of the sources from which the data was retrieved, it is likely that the character frequencies contain foreign characters such as `海` and characters from the international phonetic alphabet.
+To mitigate this, when using the character frequencies, filter out characters that are not used more than `n` times where `n` is low (0-15).

 #### English

 The word frequencies were compiled by using the compilation script in this repository.